-Park and Charge EV charging sites in our car parks
+EV charging sites and EV car clubs in our car parks

-Park and Charge has installed Electric Vehicle charging points in five of our council car parks in Henley, Thame and Wallingford.
+Park and Charge has installed 62 Electric Vehicle charging points in five of our council car parks in Henley, Thame and Wallingford.

 This is part of a county-wide project to increase EV charging availability in the county, managed by Park and Charge Oxfordshire.

-There are a total of 62 new charging points in total available in South Oxfordshire at the following car parks:
+The charging points are available in South Oxfordshire at the following car parks:

 Henley-on-Thames – Greys Road car park – RG9 2 AA – 12 charging points

 Henley-on-Thames – Kings Road car park – RG9 2DQ – 14 charging points